-SET SPEED A is the controller's target speed after startup when Set Speed B is not selected.
+SET SPEED A is the controller's target speed after startup.
 The startup sequence is complete when the target speed and the engine speed reach the set speed.

-The default value for SET SPEED A is 1000 MPU Hertz (25 Hertz ignition).
+The default value for SET SPEED A is 1000 MPU Hertz.
 The SET SPEED A parameter's adjustable range extends from SET SPEED A MIN to SET SPEED A MAX.